Benecoder/TicTacToeTreeSearch/README.md

 NoTurn:   The Number of Turns that have already be performed.
 Should in the Fute be handled by the init function itself.

 History:  The Order in wich the moves have been made.
-A nine digit integer Number, that stores the order in which the Board has been played on.Lowest digit is the last move.
-Starts top left and ends bottom right.
+A list of integers where 0 encodes the top left spot and 8 encodes the bottom right one.